Codeuctivity/adf2mp3/README.md

     +-adf2mp3/
      |
      +-bin/                      => Contains a prebuilt binary for Windows (tested on Windows 8).
      |
+     +-ports/                    => Ported versions of the original C++ code.
+Currently, I've written a Rust version of the tool that works just as well.
+     |
      +-adf2mp3.cpp               => The single source code file for the application.
      |